 As a counsellor, I feel privileged to bear witness and to accompany each client on his/her unique journey.
 I am committed to the process of depth therapy and getting to the “root” of the issue, while holding a safe space to do the work.
 In my counselling practice, I explore with the client how to engage his/her inner and outer resources throughout our work together, while holding with respect, curiosity, and non-judgment all aspects of the client – including places related to the “shadow,” addictions and tendencies, or feelings such as self loathing, guilt, or shame.

 As a Certified Focusing-oriented Therapist, I frequently integrate focusing, along with other modalities – such as mindfulness practice and transpersonal psychology – in my practice.
 What I like about focusing is that it is client-centered, respectful, and gentle, and it brings us into our felt sense and body, facilitating right brain communication.
-I have found focusing to be effective, in working safely with trauma and PTSD, anxiety, depression, grief and loss, body image issues, as well as in enhancing self esteem and creativity, and in exploring dreamwork.
+I have found focusing to be effective, in working safely with trauma and PTSD, anxiety, depression, grief and loss, body image issues, as well as in enhancing self esteem and creativity, in addressing inner child work, and in exploring dreamwork.
 When clients can access their own embodied knowing and experiences in session, all the answers come from within.

 As a culturally sensitive counsellor, I bring forth strengths and references from my own immigration and adaptation experiences, and from working and travelling internationally (including Asia Pacific, South Pacific, the Middle East, and Europe).
 In addition, I come with an experiential understanding of organizational/workplace issues from my previous 16-year career in the business/corporate world.